Our Pools

 Camgrain Pool Performance

-This table illustrates the performance of the Camgrain pools over the past three years, detailing the £ per ton paid to members.
+This table illustrates the performance of the Camgrain pools over previous years, detailing the £ per tonne paid to members.

 This provides a clear overview of how our pools have delivered for our members, reflecting both market conditions and our collective efforts to maximise value from your grain.